Welcome to Caving

 Caving and canyoning abroad

 We’re really keen to get our members abroad for adventuring that cannot be done in the UK!
-At the beginning of last summer, we spent two weeks in Vercors, France, exploring and enjoying the caves, canyons and hikes that they had to offer.
+On our most holiday we spent two weeks in Vercors, France, exploring and enjoying the caves, canyons and hikes that they had to offer.
 This included trips to an underground ad-hoc sculpture park, some huge 5 meter plus plunge pool jumps and some great hiking to cap off visits to exciting and scenic areas.
 We had great fun on this trip and look forward to running another next year!

 Thanks to some of the great links LUUCaS and ULSA members have made over the years we are lucky to be able to join many expeditions around the globe, to places like Austria, Spain and Serbia.
 While these trips are grueling, week-to-month long excursions to remote and unfavorable climates; the great people you’ll meet and new, pristine, caves you’ll see will give you one of the most enjoyable experiences of your life.